rogih/rogih.github.io/projects.md

 sidebar_link: true
 ---

-This a list of some of my projects.
-They are mainly R packages and codes that I've been working on for academic and learning purposes.
+This a list of my working projects.
+Some are R packages and codes that I've been working on for academic and/or learning purposes.

+- [acfMperiod](https://github.com/rogih/acfMperiod) - Applications of the M-Periodogram and M-Cross-Periodogram to the Robust Estimation of the Autocovariance and Autocorrelation Functions(Univariate and Multivariate).
+It may also be installed from CRAN-R.

 - [tsqn](https://github.com/rogih/tsqn) - Applications of the robust Qn estimator to time series (univariate and multivariate).
 It may also be installed from CRAN-R.